Impact Reflection | June 24, 2022

 [3] Gary Gensler, ”Statement of ESG Disclosures Proposal,” US SEC website, May 25, 2022.

-Kate Campbell King is the Founding Partner and Chief Investment Officer at North Berkeley Wealth Management.
-Kate provides clients with a unique approach to their financial decision-making.
+About Kate Campbell King, CFP®Kate Campbell King is the Founding Partner of North Berkeley Wealth Management.
+Kate provides clients with a unique approach to their financial decision-making. |

 This commentary on this website reflects the personal opinions, viewpoints, and analyses of the North Berkeley Wealth Management (“North Berkeley”) employees providing such comments, and should not be regarded as a description of advisory services provided by North Berkeley or performance returns of any North Berkeley client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing on this website constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 North Berkeley manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.